Henrikas-Kiupelis/timestar/API/v2/APIv2.md

 * what the method does; if there's any special behaviour it is necessarily described here;
 * when will the method fail, and what error response you can expect as a result; obvious failures, such as breaking the limitations of parameters or failing to provide required ones are omitted;
-* the structure/meaning of the returned value; this can be described in the first statement if it makes sense to do so
+* the structure/meaning of the returned value; this can be described at the same time as method behaviour if it makes sense to do so